MicrosoftDocs/msteams-docs/msteams-platform/toolkit/deploy-Teams-app-to-container-service.md

 # Deploying a Teams App to a Container Service

 You can deploy a Teams bot app or a tab app to a container service.
-The deployment process consists of the following:
+The deployment process consists as follows:

 * Azure Container Apps.
 * Azure Kubernetes Service.